mikeger/blog/presentations/mapbox/presentation.md

 # Bermuda Triangle

-Hangs are happening in the app, the **leadership is not happy**, but we cannot do anything as the code is foreign for us.
+Hangs are happening in the app, the **leadership is dissatisfied**, but we cannot do anything as the code is foreign for us.

 ![width:50% center](images/triangle.png)